Dentures Boca Raton

 Full Dentures

-dentist holding full dentures
+Two full dentures

 Full dentures fit snugly on your gums, imitating the look and function of natural teeth.
 They can be held in place by natural suction or denture adhesive, allowing you to chew a wide range of foods.
 If extractions are necessary, we typically wait until your mouth has healed before fitting your full dentures.